 Again, make sure you choose to format your grand entrance the way you want.
 Modern-day weddings need only follow the traditions that couples want to include.
 While you should certainly be introduced as newlyweds, you don't need to announce your parents, members of the wedding party, and so on if you don't want to.
 Just like the choice to keep your last name or change your name, do what feels right to you!

-For more ideas and advice, discover nine reasons why someone might not change their last name, as well as the legal steps involved if you do make the switch.
+For more ideas and advice, see wedding ceremony seating alternatives, get invitation wording examples, discover nine reasons why someone might not change their last name, as well as the legal steps involved if you do make the switch.